bagibence/nemos/docs/how_to_guide/custom_solvers.md

 `model.fit` called `ScipyPowell.run` to perform a whole optimization and return the final solution.

 Repeatedly calling a `model.update` calls `ScipyPowell.update` to perform a single step of the optimization.
-While this is usually much slower, this way we can follow the evolution of the loss function's value or the model parameters.
+While this is usually much slower, this way we can follow the evolution of the loss function's value or the model parameters:

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt